 5 while True:

-0 – Here, we’re saying, let us use just the LED portion of the gpiozero module.
-Modules in Python are more code that contain useful information like variables and functions that can be used over and over in your program.
+0 – Here, we’re saying, let’s use just the LED portion of the gpiozero module.
+Modules in Python are more code that contains useful information such as variables and functions that can be used over and over within a program.
 The gpiozero module has specific functions that simplify reading and writing to the pins on the Pi.
-It is more efficient to only load just the code you need, so we’re only using the LED parts of this module.
+Because it is more efficient to load only the code needed, we’re just using the LED parts of this module.

 1 – In order to have human scale delays in our program, we need the ability to sleep, so let’s grab that from the time module.